martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## Indicating support for HTTP-layer certificate authentication {#setting}

-Clients and servers that will accept requests for HTTP-layer certificate authentication indicate this using the HTTP/2 `SETTINGS_HTTP_CERT_AUTH` (0xSETTING-TBD) setting.
+Clients and servers that will accept requests for HTTP-layer certificate authentication indicate this using the HTTP/2 `SETTINGS_MAX_CERTIFICATE_SIZE` (0xSETTING-TBD) and `SETTINGS_MAX_CERTIFICATE_COUNT` (0xSETTING-TBD) setting.

-The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0, indicating that the peer does not support HTTP-layer certificate authentication.
-If a peer does support HTTP-layer certificate authentication, the value is 1.
+The initial value for both settings is 0, indicating that the peer does not support HTTP-layer certificate authentication.
+If a peer does support HTTP-layer certificate authentication, it can set these settings to appropriate values.

+The value of `SETTINGS_MAX_CERTIFICATE_SIZE` indicates the maximum size, in octets, of an Exported Authenticator that the endpoint is willing to receive.
+The valid range for this setting is 0 to 2^32-1.

+The value of `SETTINGS_MAX_CERTIFICATE_COUNT` indicates how many certificates the endpoint is willing to manage.
+The Cert-ID field used in unsolicited `CERTIFICATE` frames MUST NOT equal or exceed this value.
+The valid range for this setting is 0 to 256.

 ## Making certificates or requests available {#cert-available}